 Validation on the test bench

-Exact knowledge of the resonant frequencies of a fluid technical line system is of decisive importance for both the technical functioning and the fatigue strength of fluid technical systems.
-In this context, the simulative pressure vibration analysis is a proven tool to determine the resonance frequencies in pipe systems.
-In practical application of pressure vibration analysis, however, there are still significant deviations between simulation and real system in systems with operating pressures below 10 bar.
-At low operating pressures, especially the proportion of undissolved gas contained in the fluid has a great influence on the mixture compressibility, which is described by the compression module.
-While the pressure-dependent change of the static compression module has been taken into account for a long time, the dynamic situation due to bubbles contained in the fluid has not been considered so far.
-For this purpose, the bubble dynamics will be considered for the first time in the project by first developing the theoretical basis for the description of the substitute compression module.
-Subsequently, an adequate model is to be implemented and validated in a test rig developed for this purpose.
+The exact knowledge of the resonance frequencies of a fluid-technical pipe system is of decisive importance for both the technical functioning and the fatigue strength of fluid-technical systems.
+In this context, simulative pressure vibration analysis is a tried and tested tool for determining the resonance frequencies in pipe systems.
+In the practical application of pressure vibration analysis, however, there are still significant deviations between simulation and real system in systems with operating pressures below 10 bar.
+At low operating pressures, the proportion of undissolved gas contained in the fluid in particular has a major influence on the mixture compressibility, which is described by the compression modulus.
+While the pressure-dependent change of the static compression modulus has been considered for a long time, the dynamic situation due to bubbles contained in the fluid has not been taken into account so far.
+For this purpose, the bubble dynamics were considered for the first time in the project by first developing the theoretical basis for describing the equivalent compression modulus.
+Subsequently, an adequate model was implemented and the effects inherent in the bubble dynamics were validated in a test rig developed for this purpose.

-The challenges in simulative modelling consist in the coupling of the known fundamentals on the one hand and the (highly dynamic) bubble dynamics on the other hand, which can be described, for example, with the help of the Rayleigh-Plesset equation - a non-linear partial differential equation of second order.
-The Method of Characteristics (MOC), which is also used in the project, has proved to be a proven solution method.
+The challenges in the simulative modelling consist in the coupling of the known fundamentals on the one hand and the (highly dynamic) bubble dynamics on the other, which can be described, for example, with the help of the Rayleigh-Plesset equation - a non-linear partial differential equation of second order.
+The method of characteristics (MOC) has proven itself as a solution procedure, which was also applied within the framework of the project.